coder/code-server/doc/wsl-install.md

 ![Windows Optional Features Dialogue](assets/wsl-optional-features.png)

 > **Note**: If you wish to use Windows Subsystem for Linux 2, enable the virtualization platform.
 Which can be found on the same dialogue as well.
+>
+> Keep in mind that Windows Subsystem for Linux 2 is only available to Windows Insiders at this time of writing.

 When prompted to restart, restart your machine and log in again.